aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-rows-and-columns/create-remove-and-get-gridcell-comments/_index.md

 cell.RemoveComment();

 {{< /highlight >}}

 ## **Get Comment object from Cell**
-Please use the GridCell.GetComment() method to get comment object from cell.
-The following sample code gets the comment object from cell B4 and then accesses its various properties like Author, Note, Visibility etc.
+Please use the GridCell.GetComment() method to get a comment object from a cell.
+The following sample code gets the comment object from cell B4 and then accesses its various properties like Author, Note, Visibility, etc.

 {{< highlight java >}}